Why Invest in your Office Interior Design (Especially in a Post-Covid World)

 Light – As we’ve explained in a previous post, natural light is so important for a workspace.
 Natural light promotes physical activity, better sleep, and improved quality of life.
 If it’s artificial lighting you’re after, you can make a change by switching to LEDs, which consume way less electricity and don’t create glare.

-Break areas – Comfortable and entertaining recreational areas where employees can enjoy a bit of downtime are just as important as the work areas.
+Breakout areas – Comfortable and entertaining breakout areas where employees can enjoy a bit of downtime are just as important as the work areas.
 Your team will need to relax and eat, and a good supply of free tea, coffee, and fresh fruit wouldn’t go amiss in the modern office, where it’s increasingly tricky to attract and hold on to good employees.

 Plants – Add some finishing touches and inexpensive additions in the form of a little foliage here and there.
 Plants don’t require too much investment but can have a big impact on the feel of the space.